 The Elections Ontario website provides comprehensive information on voting by special ballot including access to a list of accepted identification for special ballots and the special ballot application.
-Information can be found in the "Voters" section of the website.
+Information can be found in the "Voting When You're Away From Home" section of the website.